WHAT TO DO IN SLOVENIA IN 5 DAYS – ITINERARY

-So, I did not add any new places for 7 days in the country, as I suggest enjoying the time at each place a bit more and take it a bit more slowly.
-However, if you stay longer, I have added a few more places for your itinerary.
+So, I did not add any new places for 7 days in Slovenia, as I suggest enjoying the time at each place a bit more and take it a bit more slowly.
+However, if you stay longer, I have added a few more places for your 7-day Slovenia itinerary.

 So, with 10 days in Slovenia, you can take your time and enjoy Ljubljana for two days, but I have added a few new destinations that you can add to your itinerary.